jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 classification patterns, of which there are eight, are defined in Table 1, and
-Figure 26 below shows how they have changed over time in incidents.Figure 26\.
-Patterns over time in incidents53We are pretty sure the toast face is real, though.
+Figure 26 below shows how they have changed over time in incidents.
-54You did read it, right?
-You are not just skimming the report, are you?2024 DBIR Incident Classification Patterns28Figure 27\.
-Patterns over time in breachesWe are once again featuring relevant
+Figure 26\.
+Patterns over time in incidents
+29
+We are once again featuring relevant
 ATT\&CK techniques55 and Center for
 Internet Security (CIS) Critical Security
-Controls56 relevant to certain patterns.Figure 27 illustrates how the various patterns have ebbed and flowed over the last few years in breaches.
+Controls56 relevant to certain patterns.
+Figure 27 illustrates how the various patterns have ebbed and flowed over the last few years in breaches.
 As you can see, System Intrusion